RSalem07/nuxeo-node-custom-importer/README.md

 To import it in a Nuxeo Platform instance running on `localhost` (in an existing `ws` Workspace):

     $ nuxeo-custom-importer sample_files /default-domain/workspaces/ws

+## Extend the importer

+The main work is done in the `async.waterfall` call, that takes an array of functions (`funcs`), such as `setACE` and `followTransition`, to execute in the given order for each file to process.
+Each function, when done, passes arguments to the next one.

+See https://github.com/caolan/async#waterfall to understand how it works and what will be passed to the next function (basically, calling `callback(...)` will tell to `async` to call the next function).

+If you want to implement custom behaviour when importing documents, you need to add such functions and add them to the `funcs` array.